Stock market today: Most of Wall Street climbs on encouraging inflation report, but Big Tech slumps

-NEW YORK (AP) — Most U.S. stocks are rising Thursday after the latest update on inflation bolstered Wall Street's belief that relief on interest rates may come as soon as September.
+NEW YORK (AP) — Most U.S. stocks rose Thursday after the latest update on inflation bolstered Wall Street's belief that relief on interest rates may come as soon as September.

-Three out of every four stocks in the S&P 500 index climbed, but pullbacks for Nvidia, Microsoft and a handful of other highly influential companies masked that underlying strength.
-These stocks have been the market's biggest winners amid a frenzy around artificial-intelligence technology, causing critics to say they had become too pricey, and they helped drag the S&P 500 down 0.7% from its all-time high set a day before.
+Four out of every five stocks in the S&P 500 index climbed, though pullbacks for Nvidia, Microsoft and a handful of other highly influential companies masked that underlying strength.
+Those giants have been the market's biggest winners amid a frenzy around artificial-intelligence technology, causing critics to say they had become too pricey, and they helped drag the S&P 500 down 0.9% from its all-time high set a day before.

-The drops for Big Tech stocks also pulled the Nasdaq composite down 1.7% from its own record, while the Dow Jones Industrial Average was 26 points higher, or 0.1%, with less than an hour remaining in trading.
+The drops for Big Tech stocks also pulled the Nasdaq composite down 2% from its own record.
+The drops broke seven-day winning streaks for both the S&P 500 and Nasdaq composite.
+The Dow Jones Industrial Average, which has less of an emphasis on tech, rose 32 points, or 0.1%.

-The direction was still decidedly upward for the majority of stocks on Wall Street, particularly housing-related companies, real-estate owners and others that benefit from easier interest rates.
-BXP, the company that owns Boston's Prudential Center and other high-profile office developments across the country, climbed 4.8% for one of the market's bigger gains.
+The direction was decidedly upward for the majority of stocks on Wall Street, particularly housing-related companies, real-estate owners and others that benefit from easier interest rates.
+SBA Communications, which owns towers and other sites used for wireless communications infrastructure, jumped 7.5% for the biggest gain in the S&P 500.

-Smaller companies that have lagged behind the market's behemoths for a while were also strong, and the Russell 2000 index of smaller stocks leaped 3.3% to lead the market decisively.
-The shift is encouraging to some market watchers, who see it as a healthy signal when more stocks are participating in a rising market rather than just an elite, overpowered 1%.
+Smaller companies that have lagged behind the market’s behemoths for a while were also strong, and the Russell 2000 index of smaller stocks leaped 3.6% to lead the market decisively.
+The shift is encouraging to some market watchers, who see it as healthier when more stocks are participating in a rising market instead of just an elite, dominant 1%.

 The day's action was even stronger in the bond market, where yields tumbled as traders built bets for the Federal Reserve to soon begin lowering its main interest rate.
 It's been sitting for nearly a year at its highest level in more than two decades.

-Wall Street sees Thursday’s report, which showed milder increases than expected for prices of gasoline, cars and other things U.S. consumers bought during June from a year earlier, as providing just that.
+Wall Street saw Thursday’s report, which showed milder price increases than expected from a year earlier for gasoline, cars and other things U.S. consumers bought during June, as providing just that.

 “One word: pivotal,” said Lindsay Rosner, head of multi-sector investing within Goldman Sachs Asset Management.
 “With three inflation prints between this morning and September’s Fed meeting, today’s print was crucial in helping the Fed gain confidence inflation is still moving in the right direction.”